nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

-Even though the Requests are validated during template creation you should not skip this step as it gives you additional information in case of validation errors.
+Even though the Requests are validated during Template creation you should not skip this step as it gives you additional information in case of validation errors.
 {: .notice--info}

 ## Create the Template